Olga-Bagrova/RepSeq_TCRanalysis/README.md

 Some genes showed a higher usage of nf sequences compared to of ones.
 While some of these genes were recognized as pseudogenes, others had no known non-functionality.
 It was suggested that negative thymic selection against such CDR3 might be [^4].
 The same patterns were observed for the cohort-II.
 The Kolmogorov-Smirnov test was used to compare distributions.

+## Conclusions

+This study systematically analysed TCR repertoires in large cohorts from Russian and American populations.

+* **Gene usage histograms** revealed significant variations in V and J gene usage across TCRα and TCRβ chains, potentially influenced by ethnicity.
+* **Hierarchical clustering** uncovered rare haplotypes (TRAJ21), indicating unique immune repertoire characteristics within subgroups of donors.
+* **Investigation into functional versus non-functional** CDR3 sequences suggested certain V genes associated with higher frequency non-functional sequences may undergo negative thymic selection, implying a possible biological mechanism where certain gene configurations are selectively disadvantageous.

+*Such T cell repertoire analysis is crucial for practical applications, as understanding the nuances of adaptive immunity can directly influence the selection of targets for receptor-based therapies.*

+## Future plans

+* To test the available hypotheses explaining the found patterns.
+* Integrate additional data to discover new hypotheses and confirm existing ones.

 ## Contacts:

 * **Bagrova Olga**: Olga-Bagrova [:octocat:](https://github.com/Olga-Bagrova)